 Maria Boletsi is Endowed Professor (bijzonder hoogleraar) at the University of Amsterdam, where she holds the Marilena Laskaridis Chair of Modern Greek Studies.
-She also works as assistant professor at the Film and Literary Studies at Leiden University, at the Leiden University Centre for the Arts in Society (LUCAS).
+She is also Associate Professor in Film and Literary Studies at Leiden University, at the Leiden University Centre for the Arts in Society (LUCAS).

-In my research, I also engage with new directions in art, literature, and theory after “9/11” and with how contemporary literature and art intervene in the popular rhetoric of ‘crisis’ in Europe.
-Among my most recent publications on the topic is an essay on responses to 9/11 in Dutch literature in the volume 9/11 in European Literature (Palgrave Macmillan, 2017).
+I have engaged with new directions in art, literature, and theory after “9/11” and with how contemporary literature and art intervene in popular rhetoric of crisis in Europe and beyond.
+Among my publications on the topic was an essay on responses to 9/11 in Dutch literature in the volume 9/11 in European Literature (Palgrave 2017).
 In 2015, with Isabel Hoving, Liesbeth Minnaard and Sarah de Mul, we co-authored the book De lichtheid van literatuur: Engagement in de multiculturele samenleving (Acco), which probed literature’s function in recent debates on the multicultural society in the Netherlands and Belgium.

 Grammars of Crisis